Book Early: Monaco School Holidays 2026–2027

 Monaco offers a variety of family-friendly events and attractions that combine culture, entertainment, and outdoor fun.
 These experiences are suitable for children of all ages and create lasting memories.

-- U Sciaratu Carnival and Summer Music Festival: Colourful street parades, live music, and festive celebrations that bring energy and excitement to Monaco’s summer.
+- U Sciaratu Carnival and Summer Music Festival: A vibrant celebration featuring lively parades, music, entertainment, and a festive atmosphere throughout the summer season.

 Volunteer and Internship Opportunities for Teens